graps1/impmeas/README.md

 	print(f.expectation()) # output: 0.25. expected value of f without warning
 ```

-The computation of Blame, Influence and Blame values via (projected) model counting is supported.
+The computation of blame, influence and blame values via (projected) model counting is supported.

-### BDD based representations
+### BDD-based representations

 We can use Buddy (https://buddy.sourceforge.net/manual/main.html, https://github.com/jgcoded/BuDDy) to represent Boolean functions using BDDs.
 Only Boolean operations are supported: